Victorian councils receive funding of $6.1 billion annually to provide more than 100 different services to the communities they represent.

 Each year local government in Victoria:

-- services 129,735 kilometres of roads (approximately 85 per cent of Victoria’s total road network)
+- services 129,735 kilometres of roads and bridges (approximately 85 per cent of Victoria’s total road network)

 - delivers 306,600 immunisations to preschool and secondary school children

 - delivers 3.4 million meals a year to home care recipients

 - provides 4.6 million hours of home assistance, property maintenance, personal and respite care

 - spends over $50 million on public street lighting

 - loans 48.5 million physical and digital items from libraries to 1.1 million registered users